lauraineMK/metaschool/docs/DOCUMENT_MANAGEMENT.md

 ### Controller

-An `update` method is implemented in the controller located at `app/Http/Controllers/Teacher/LessonController.php`, which is intended to handle the progress storage logic.
+An `update` method is implemented in the controller located at `app/Http/Controllers/Teacher/LessonController.php`, which is intended to handle the document storage logic.
 The part of the code that is not functioning as intended is separated in red for easier identification.

 ### JavaScript